basp/hack/README.md

 * Execute Hack binaries using the simulator.
 * Disassemble any Hack binary into its corresponding assembly code.

 Note that formatting and symbols are lost when translating into binary.
-And since we do not have source mapping yet the disassembled code you will get back *will* be dense and without any symbols.
+And since we do not have source mapping yet the disassembled code *will* be dense and without any symbols.
 It is however quite mesmerizing to look at and can be useful for development purpuses such as debugging and comparing different transpilers and/or assemblers.

 ## Example Hack assembly
 Below is a simple Hack assembly program that computes 2 + 3.